 The holders of OneWater LLC Units, including the Company, will generally incur U.S. federal, state and local income taxes on their share of any net taxable income of OneWater LLC.
 Net income and losses of OneWater LLC generally will be allocated to the holders of OneWater LLC Units on a pro rata basis in accordance with their respective percentage ownership of OneWater LLC Units, subject to requirements under U.S. federal income tax law that certain items of income, gain, loss or deduction be allocated disproportionately in certain circumstances.
-To the extent OneWater LLC has available cash and subject to the terms of any current or future debt instruments, the OneWater LLC Agreement requires OneWater LLC to make pro rata cash distributions to OneWater Unit Holders, including the Company, in an amount sufficient to allow the Company to pay its taxes and to make payments under the Tax Receivable Agreement (as defined below).
+To the extent OneWater LLC Agreement requires OneWater LLC to make pro rata cash distributions to OneWater Unit Holders, including the Company, in an amount sufficient to allow the Company to pay its taxes and to make payments under the Tax Receivable Agreement (as defined below).
 In addition, the OneWater LLC Agreement requires OneWater LLC to make non-pro rata payments to the Company to reimburse us for our corporate and other overhead expenses, which payments are not treated as distributions under the OneWater LLC Agreement.